lmc5190/RLdemo/experiments/dynasarsa_vs_nstepsarsa/epsilon_decay/README.md

 In plot foundation/dQ_direct_std, we see dynasarsa peak and then have a long tail throughout the rest of the experiment.
 I'd like to conduct an experiment to see if we can shorten this tail by increasing the epsilon decay rate.

 I plan to plot solution time versus multiple decay rates.
-The choose the behavior below to govern the decay of epsilon, where t is equal to the episode number.
+The choose the behavior below to govern the decay of epsilon, where t is equal to the episode number and Xi is the decay rate.

 ![equation](https://latex.codecogs.com/gif.latex?\epsilon(t)&space;=&space;\max&space;(&space;\epsilon_{min},&space;\min(\epsilon_{max},&space;1-\log_{10}\xi&space;t)&space;))